 And what really stood out, what really made this worth witnessing, was the opportunity to be held transfixed by Chavez’s voice, like a baby looking into the eyes of its mother.
 I have been to bigger operas, and probably with better singers, but it wasn’t as enjoyable as this.
 This was a secret opportunity to get up close, a secret buried away in the Cervantes Theatre and because it was a secret it was a treat.

 Chavez will, in future performances, be exchanging Spanish for English.
 I do wonder what kind of English she will be attempting.
 A stereotypical version of English with an Hispanic accent would fit the stereotypical Carmen well.
-Whilst an attempt at say Estuary English or broad Glaswegian would be highly original and I expect highly unlikely.
+Whilst an attempt at say Estuary English or broad Glaswegian would be highly original.

 Chavez will be playing Carmen- Fire and Fate at 7.30pm at The Cervantes Theatre, Southwark until Saturday 17th June cervantestheatre.com The first English performance will be on the 15th June.